Credico/iDEAL-v3.3.1-PHP-Wrapper/README.md

 6. Login to your iDEAL dashboard and download the latest iDeal_v3.cer provided by your bank.
 There are three files available in the 'certificates' folder, but they are about to expire, so best practice is to always download the latest.

-7. While you're in your iDeal dashboard, quickly upload the "private_key.cer" file to your account.
+7. While you're in your iDeal dashboard, quickly upload the "private_cert.cer" file to your account.
+It depends on your dashboard where to upload, but usually it is somewhere under 'My account' -> 'Security settings'. 'private_cert.cer' is the file generated in step 3.

 7. Open /public_html/includes/idealsepa/Connector/config.conf and change the parameters to match your needs *